ethancarlsson/nvim-hurl.nvim/README.md

 ### :HurlRun
 Run a hurl file and view the results in a split window scratch file.
 This will set the file type of the result based on content type in the response header.
-It will not give the full response if it is too large.

 ### :Hurlsvf {variable_file_location}
 Hurl [s]et [v]ariables [f]iles.
 This command will set the variables file for a